sverweij/dependency-cruiser/doc/rules-reference.md

   in the tsconfig.json and not at other keys (e.g. `files`, `include` and `exclude`).
-- If you happen to use a [`jsconfig.json`](https://code.visualstudio.com/docs/languages/jsconfig) you can pass that as well as the syntax of the `compilaerOptions` key is the same for both.
+- If you happen to use a [`jsconfig.json`](https://code.visualstudio.com/docs/languages/jsconfig) you can pass that as well as the syntax of the `compilerOptions` key is the same for both.

 ### `babelConfig`: use a babel configuration file